-V2 It is God's will that you and I thank Him for real Christians.
-God wants the glory because it is all about Him and His power.
-The point is that when it comes to salvation, God wants us to give all the thanks to Him, and glorify Him for His comprehensive power and His right, wise, and perfect decision in doing what He does.
+1ST-1:2 We give thanks to God always for you all, making mention of you in our prayers; - It is God's will that you and I thank Him for real Christians.
+When it comes to salvation, we give all the thanks to Him, and glorify Him for His spiritual power and His right, wise, and perfect decision in doing what He does.
 One of the primary ways for you and me to do this is by making mention of the people God has saved, in our prayers.
 Paul says that he does this always.
 Whenever we take the other members of the body for granted, then we will either seldom thank God for them, or we will quit thanking God for them.
-Whenever we are being carnal and sinning because we are perturbed with a brother or sister to the point of treating them in contempt, then we quit having thanks for them.
+Whenever we are being carnal, and sin because we are perturbed with a brother or sister to the point of treating them in contempt, then we quit having thanks for them.
 But think about what is going on when we do this.
 We are not appreciating them, and when we don't appreciate them, we are not appreciating God's work in making them for His glory.
 And so we are not glorifying God.

-Thanks, is a manifestation of love.
+"Thanks" is a manifestation of love.
 We always seem to thank God for people we like.
 It is not unusual to thank God for people we get along with.
 We are so grateful for the ones that want to be around us.
 It is so easy to thank God for people that He puts in our lives that we can get something from; or we respect a whole lot.
+But

-But God wants us to thank Him, with love in action, for what He thinks is of the greater eternal value than all of that.
+God wants us to thank Him, with love in action, for what He thinks is of the greater eternal value than all of that.
 The fact of the matter is that we should be thanking God for all the Christians that we know, and the reason that God is telling us to do it, is because God saved them!
-Two things:

-- 1. First of all-- Paul wasn't getting anything from the Thessalonians that merited his thanks. - 2.
-Secondly-- Paul wasn't leaving anybody out.
+Paul wasn't getting anything from the Thessalonians that merited his thanks, and he wasn't leaving anybody out.